TobiasPSP/doneland_sources/Tools/Software/EspHome/Manual Provisioning/README.md

 ## Quick Overview

-Connecting and uploading new *firmware* via *USB cables* is technically challenging.
-It may work flawlessly, or may cause a plethora of issues and error messages.
+Connecting and uploading new *firmware* via *USB cables* is technically challenging - period.

-<details><summary>Why USB Communications May Fail</summary><br/>
+It may work flawlessly with one microcontroller type, and may as well cause a plethora of frustrating issues and error messages with another.

-The reason for communication problems via *USB* is it is not straight-forward.
+<details><summary>Why USB Communications Is So Prone To Error</summary><br/>

-Instead, a variety of techniques exist by which microcontrollers and boards can transfer information via *USB*:
+TCommunication via *USB* is technically not at all straight-forward: a variety of techniques are used by which microcontrollers and boards can transfer information via *USB*:

 * **Native USB support:** newer microcontrollers come with native *USB support* built-in.
 However, there are different levels of native *USB support*.
   * **USB OTG (On-The-Go):** found in *ESP32-S2* and *ESP32-S3*
   * **USB Serial/JTAG:** found in *ESP32-C3*
 * **UART Chips:** microcontrollers lacking native *USB support* use separate *UART chips* on the microcontroller boards.
 There are many different *UART chip families*, and they require specialized drivers on your PC that may or may not be part of the OS.
 Some require separate driver installation.

-Not all tools support all of these techniques, and if your microcontroller or board is not supported, you may have a hard time uploading firmware.
+What makes matters worse is that firmware updates via USB require the microcontroller to enter a special *firmware upload mode*.
+Some boards switch to this mode automatically, some switch *sometimes* automatically, and some require the *boot* switch to be pressed during a *reset*.

-In the case of the *ESP32 S2 Mini*, the board uses a *dual UART concept*: when you connect it to *USB*, a port named *TinyUSB* surfaces.
-Once you switch the board to *firmware upload mode* (or once it is switched to this mode automatically by tools), it exposes a different COM port named *ESP32-S2*.
-This breaks many tools and their connections.
+As if that wasn't enough, some microcontroller boards like *ESP32 S2 Mini* actually change *USB port* when switching from normal mode to *firmware upload mode*, breaking the connection to tools like the *ESPHome Web Tool* that are not expecting this.

 </details>